 From here, you can put your landing pages in order of most or least goal conversions, and thereby figure out what’s working best for you, so that you can do more of it.

 You can also discover which pages are most in need of optimization, because the first step towards increasing conversions is to determine what kind of work needs to be done and where.

 Seeing as the number of sessions shows how many visitors are actually landing on your landing pages, it’s a strong indicator as to whether your marketing and advertising efforts are working.

-Because this data is so useful, Sessions is the third most tracked metric in Google Analytics.
+Because this data is so useful, Sessions and number of visitors is one of the most tracked metric in Google Analytics.

 You can see which are your most and least visited landing pages.

 If a particular landing page has a low number of sessions then you might need to, for example, enhance your advertising copy to entice more people to click.

 This company does a great job of making people want to find out more: